 You will notice the cloudiness, and there will be some sediment as well.

-Make sure you shake up the last bit at the bottom of the bottle, as the sediment does add a lovely flavor.
+Make sure you shake up the bottom of the bottle a little bit, as the sediment does add a lovely flavor.

 2. Goose Island Sofie

-This Belgian Saison actually comes to you from Illinois and has been fermented with wild yeast.
+This Belgian Saison actually comes to you from Chicago, Illinois (where the famous Goose Island Brewery is based) and has been fermented with wild yeast.